hoko/HokoConnectKit/README.md

 ## Receiving Incoming Traffic from the HOKO Network

-To prepare your app to receive incoming traffic from partners on the HOKO Network, add the following code to your `AppDelegate` file:
+Prepare your app to receive incoming traffic from the HOKO Network.
+Add the following code to your `AppDelegate` file:

 ```swift
 func application(application: UIApplication, openURL url: NSURL, sourceApplication: String?,